www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [ ] Use Geal code for testing.
 * [ ] Ensure that all constraint types and raters are usable in the Geal.
     * [ ] Decide and note on relationship between Query and Editor.
+* [ ] Add background box to section titles in menu.
 # Done Tasks
 * [x] Remove old code editor.
 Do not forget its Javascript code.
 * [x] Create and use async loaded background image for website, in order to signal a higher quality to the user.